accsyn/ftrack-accsyn-accessor/README.md

 ftrack is the widely acknowledged web based media project management and review tool for the creative industry.
 For more information: https://ftrack.com

-The accessor enables the following feature set:
+The accessor enables the following feature **set**:

 * Eliminates the need for a separate file transfer tool such as FTP, Dropbox, WeTransfer, etc.
-* Makes sure all published files are transfered securely by fastest means possible to the on-premise/cloud storage.
+* Makes sure all published files are transferred securely by fastest means possible to the on-premise/cloud storage.
 * Allows for a single point of access to all published files, regardless of where they are stored.
 * Integrates with ftrack's existing Storage scenario or other storage/location solutions.
 * Leverages the existing ftrack Location system, for more information: https://www.ftrack.com/en/intro-to-locations-webinar